simrenbasra/simys-blog/index.md

 For my next project, I am diving into the world of LLMs (Large Language Models) to create short, tailored Christmas stories.

-Given inputs such as characters and locations, the LLM will create unique holiday stories.
+Given inputs such as characters and locations, the LLM will create personalised stories.

 I’m challenging myself to complete this project in just 12 days!
 Follow along as I explore prompt engineering and share daily updates.